 Examples of stillbirth negligence include:

-- Failure to refer a mother for appropriate assessment if she is at a higher risk.
-Especially for conditions like diabetes, obesity, or high blood pressure.
+- Failure to refer a mother for appropriate assessment if she is at a higher risk;

-- Failure to identify and treat maternal infection.
+- Failure to identify and treat maternal infection, and;

 - Also, a misread of tests or scan results.